gsouf/khronos-js/README.md

 Be aware that it has been built under specific requirements and currently it mays no support all of your needing.

+The file ``index.hmtl`` is ready for a demo, just download the repo and open index.html with your browser.

 Installation
 ------------